 Medical Student Electives

-The Glickman Fellowship is designed to offer qualified medical students an in-depth experience in clinical gynecologic oncology at a renowned academic medical center.
-Glickman Fellows participate in operating room procedures, colposcopy clinic, daily patient rounds, and weekly clinical conferences.
-As a member of the clinical team, Glickman Fellows are expected to gain familiarity with the surgical, radiation, and chemotherapy treatments of the patients being cared for by the team.
-They are also responsible for preparing a presentation on a topic related to the management of gynecologic oncology patients.
-The Fellowship runs 4-8 weeks and a stipend is awarded to the selected candidate.
+The Glickman Elective is designed to offer qualified medical students an in-depth experience in clinical gynecologic oncology at a renowned academic medical center.
+Students participate in operating room procedures, colposcopy clinic, daily patient rounds, and weekly clinical conferences.
+As a member of the clinical team, students participating in the Glickman Elective are expected to gain familiarity with the surgical, radiation, and chemotherapy treatments of the patients being cared for by the team.
+Students are also responsible for preparing a presentation on a topic related to the management of gynecologic oncology patients.
+The Glickman Elective runs for 4 weeks, and a stipend is awarded to the selected candidate.

 Course Director – Melissa Frey, MD